neo4j-field/cypher-guard/README.md

 - Validate node labels, relationship types, and properties against a schema
 - JSON-based schema loading
 - Python bindings via PyO3
+- **Schema-aware validation**: Ensures all labels, relationship types, and properties in a query exist in the provided schema
+- **Makefile** for easy Python extension build

 ## Installation